bndtools/bnd/CONTRIBUTING.md

 Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.

+#### Large changes/Work-In-Progress

+Sometimes for big changes/feature additions, you may wish to submit a pull request before it is fully ready to merge, in order to solicit feedback from the core developers and ensure you're on the right track before proceeding too far.
+In this case, you can submit a pull request and mark it as a work-in-progress by prefixing the title of the PR with **WIP**.

+Once your pull request is ready for consideration to merge, remove the WIP prefix from the title to signal this fact to the core team.
+While the pull request is flagged as WIP the maintainers are unlikely to know that it is ready, the review process won't start and your branch won't get merged.

 ### Sign your work

 The sign-off is a simple line at the end of the commit message